krother/speech_projects/en/speaking_basics/structure.md

 ## Background

-Why does the structure of a speec matter?
+Why does the structure of a speech matter?
 First, structure is crucial for making a speech understandeable for your audience.
 Second, it helps you to be aware how far your speech has proceeded.
 Finally, a solid structure serves as a backup plan: Even if a lot of things fall apart (no projector or presentation time cut in half), the structure helps you to make your point.

 ![](structure.png)